-You are being asked to approve the amendment and restatement of the Company's 2013 Omnibus Incentive Plan (the Amended Plan) to: 1) increase the maximum number of shares of common stock of the Company available for grant to participants pursuant to awards under the Amended Plan; 2) remove the provisions with respect to the performance-based compensation exception under Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended (the Code), which was eliminated by the Tax Cuts and Jobs Act (the Tax Act), for tax years beginning after December 31, 2017, while retaining the annual limits on awards that may be granted; and 3) reduce the maximum aggregate grant date fair value of awards in respect of a calendar year that may be granted to a member of the Board of Directors.
-On April 2, 2020, the Board of Directors approved the Amended Plan and the submission of the Amended Plan to the shareholders for their approval.
-Approval of the Amended Plan by shareholders will enable the Company to continue to grant equity awards to employees and directors of the Company.
+You are being asked to approve the First Amendment to the Amended and Restated 2013 Omnibus Incentive Plan (the Plan) to increase the maximum number of shares of common stock of the Company available for grant to participants pursuant to awards under the Plan and to change the method of counting Shares granted under the Plan.
+On March 31, 2021, the Board of Directors approved the First Amendment to the Plan and the submission of the First Amendment to the shareholders for their approval.
+Approval of the First Amendment to the Plan by shareholders will enable the Company to continue to grant equity and cash awards to employees and directors of the Company.

-Approval of the Amended Plan requires the affirmative vote of a majority of the votes cast at the Annual Meeting by holders entitled to vote thereon
+Approval of the First Amendment to the Plan requires the affirmative vote of a majority of the votes cast at the Annual Meeting by holders entitled to vote thereon.